micaelaoviedopereyra-create/Superstore-Sales-Analysis/README.md

 ## Key Insights

+### Category performance

+Technology generated the highest sales and profit among the three categories, while Furniture generated significantly lower profit despite having substantial sales.

 ### Top-performing product

 The Canon imageCLASS 2200 Advanced Copier was the highest-selling product among the Top 10 products analyzed, generating approximately 61,600 in sales and 25,200 in profit.

 ### Products with negative profitability

-Several products generated significant sales but negative profit:
+Several products generated significant sales but negative profit, showing that high sales do not necessarily translate into profitability.

-- Cisco TelePresence System: approximately -1,811 in profit.
-- GBC DocuBind P400: approximately -1,878 in profit.
-- High Speed Automatic Electric Letter Opener: approximately -262 in profit.
+### Discount and profitability

+Higher discount levels were associated with lower profitability in the dataset.
+Discount levels of 30% or more showed negative total profit.

-### Sales do not necessarily mean profitability
+### Customer profitability

-One of the main findings was that high sales volume does not necessarily translate into high profitability.
-This highlights the importance of analyzing sales together with profit when evaluating product performance.
+Sean Miller was the highest-selling customer, generating approximately 25,043 in sales but a negative profit of approximately -1,981.

+### Main business insight

+Sales performance should be evaluated together with profitability.
+High sales alone do not guarantee that a product or customer is financially valuable to the business.

 ## Business Recommendations